CrystalTechSAS/jcrystal_documentation/README.md

 - **Effortless access to your data model**: jCrystal generates your data model on your frontend language.

-- **Simple access to the local database:** jCrystal saves stores and retrieves your information, no need to worry about your local database anymore.
+- **Simple access to the local database:** jCrystal stores and retrieves your data model on your frontend, no need to worry about your local database anymore.

 jCrystal does this and more because it's a framework based on **code generators**.
 In this way, jCrystal reduces code re-write web and mobile applications by reusing backend side data structures, business logic, and web services to generate frontend equivalents.